 What do I ask the doctor?

-- What puts me at risk for colorectal cancer?
+- What is my risk for colorectal cancer?

-- When do I need to start getting tested?
+- When do you recommend that I start getting tested?

-- What screening test do you recommend?
+- Which screening test do you recommend?
 Why?

 - What’s involved in screening?
 How do I prepare?